Dolfost/dotfiles/macos.md

 from the repo root, or specify brewfile location with `--file`.

+### Linux-like keyboard binds
+To change input method with `Shift+Command` the Karabiner-Elements can be used.
+Also it is used to swap caps lock and escape.

 # Specifics
 ## zathura
 There is no official zathura build for macOS, so you have to use